-The product name is the name given to many coffee lines from the same company, and it frequently reflects the coffee line’s most distinguishing features.
+The product name is the name given to many coffee lines from the same company and frequently reflects the coffee line’s most distinguishing features.

 This information is frequently included on the packaging of coffees sold around the world.
-It not only defines the goods’ origins but also illustrates the coffee’s distinctive characteristics.
+It defines the goods’ origins and illustrates the coffee’s distinctive characteristics.
 Ethiopia, Guatemala, Vietnam, and other big and well-known coffee-growing regions exist.
 Each of these regions’ coffee has its own distinct flavor.

 Consider the following scenario: